Patrizio Buanne

 Patrizio Franco Buanne (born 20 September 1978) is an Italian-Austrian baritone singer, songwriter, and producer.

-Biography
+Buanne has recorded songs in Neapolitan, English, Italian, Spanish, French, German, Polish, Afrikaans, Japanese and Mandarin.

 Early life

-Patrizio Buanne was born in Vienna, Austria to Franco and Alina Buanne; he spent his childhood living and traveling between the two grand, historical and musical cities: Vienna, which is known as “The heart of Europe”; and: Naples, Italy, also known as the capital of the Mediterranean, which he claims that shaped his upbringing and personality.
+Patrizio Buanne was born in Vienna, Austria to Franco and Alina Buanne; he spent his childhood living and traveling between Vienna and Naples, Italy, which he says shaped his upbringing and personality.

 From an early age, a passion for languages grew on him.
 He studied Roman and Slavic languages at the University of Vienna and Rome.
 He speaks Neapolitan, Italian, German, English, French, Spanish and Polish; furthermore, he developed an affection for music, inspired by the classic Italian and Neapolitan songs that his parents would record from vinyl onto cassettes to be played for the clients at his father's restaurant.

-He is happily married with a daughter who currently resides in Austria.
+He is married with a daughter who currently resides in Austria.
 His daughter's name is Alina Josephine.

 Career

-Buanne participated and won several talent competitions between the ages of 11 and 17. which led to small musical productions and gigs with his self-formed 50's rock and roll band and as a solo performer followed.
+Buanne participated and won several talent competitions between the ages of 11 and 17. which led to small musical productions and gigs with his self-formed '50s rock and roll band and as a solo performer followed.

 When he was 17, a music industry manager proposed a performance on the occasion of the Papal visit in Wroclaw, Poland.
 The song, which was half in Italian and half in Polish, had been written for the opening Mass, and with 85,000 people in attendance, the exposure led to his first record named Angelo di Dio in 1997.
-Tragically, it was also to be the year that his father died from virulent cancer, and the subsequent grief became such that Patrizio almost lost his own life to a perforated ulcer.
+It was also to be the year that his father died from virulent cancer, and the subsequent grief became such that Patrizio almost lost his own life to a perforated ulcer.

 At age 19, Buanne graduated from school in Vienna and moved to Naples and later Rome.
 There he attended university to study languages, while looking for opportunities in the entertainment industry in Italy.
 He was a guest performer and entertainer on Italian television shows such as Momenti di Gloria, Domenica In and Libero.
 This success led to a contract with a production company that made shows for RAI and Mediaset.
 Due to the limited offered international opportunities in Italy, Buanne started to shape his own ideas and concepts.

 Buanne approached several producers with the idea of recording a collection of romantic Italian songs with an orchestra, which was his real ambition, forged by 5 years of shaping and developing his ideas as an independent artist.
-The objective behind recording that particular genre was, on one hand, to let people know that “Italian music is not just opera or classical”, and on the other hand, to honor his father.
+The objective behind recording that particular genre was, on one hand, to let people know that "Italian music is not just opera or classical", and on the other hand, to honor his father.